RancidDax/namazu.tools/top.md

 Before the first dodge is made a 2nd set of clones will spawn.
 As **Final Omega** always cleaves the opposite cardinals of the first cleave, the 2nd dodge **will always** be a 90 degree dodge from the first position.

-{: .warning }
+{: .note }
 > If a pattern occurs where the safe spots have a large distance between them: Inner C to Outer B, players should pop **Sprint** to make the timing comfy as the cleaves happen in quick succession.

 User **sausoftheroll** has compiled a list of possible dodges into a YouTube playlist:
 [DODGES](https://www.youtube.com/playlist?list=PLFRB_87JHX5WmAGqkThmV0laFQurUdoak){: .btn }

+{: .warning }
+Anyone who fails to make this dodge will take **HEAVY** damage and be inflicted by a damage down debuff.

+After the dodges are resolved **Omega-F** will become untargetable and dissapear. **Final Omega** will then point a monitor at either true East or true West.
+Like before, two players must be hit by this monitor while the rest need to line up for the **first Hello World** section.

+The party will then line up as seen below:

+(image)

+> If you are not running AMs, the two players that must be hit by the monitor are picked to be players with 2 stacks of **Spark of Hope**.
+Players with 2 stacks *and* **Second in Line** take priority for this position.
+>
+> However, the line up used in this strategy can prove awkward and difficult to pre-position for if not using AMs.

 {: .note }
-Anyone who fails to make this dodge will take **HEAVY** damage, and be inflicted by a damage down debuff.

-After the dodges are resolved **Omega-F** will become untargetable and dissapear. **Final Omega** will then point a monitor at either true East or true West.
-Like before, two players must be hit by this monitor
+If solved correctly, 2 players will have 3 stacks of **Spark of Hope** and the remaining 6 will have 2 stacks of **Spark of Hope**

+**Beetle Omega** will then spawn on a random cardinal, and a second **Hello World** line up must be formed.
+The players with **3 stacks** of **Spark of Hope** must take two tethers from **Beetle Omega** while the other 6 players position themselves as seen below:

+(image)

+{: .note }
+> If solved correctly **all 8 players will have 3 stacks of Spark of Hope**.

+Omega-F will then become targetable and do one last **Solar Ray** tank buster, forcing a tank swap.

+Omega-F must be below 20% health before she finishes casting her enrage: **Blind Faith**

+All players will be knocked back to the edge of the arena before the cutscene plays.

+{: .note }
+> Where you are knocked back to is where you will begin the next phase.
+Everyone should be knocked to **true South** as mitigation is applied early in phase 6.

 ## Phase 6: Alpha Omega
 Coming Soon